‘Stranger Things’ Renewed For Season 4, Twitter Account Teases ‘We’re Not In Hawkins Anymore’

 The brothers, for their part, are equally excited about continuing their partnership.

-“We can’t wait to tell many more stories together — beginning, of course, with a return trip to Hawkins!,” the filmmakers said in a statement.
+“We can’t wait to tell many more stories together — beginning, of course, with a return trip to Hawkins!” the filmmakers said in a statement.

 As it turns out, however Stranger Things Season 4 — parts of it anyway — may take place outside of Hawkins, the fictional Indiana town that is the home of Will, Dustin, Mike, Lucas, El(even), and the rest of the ever-expanding cast.
 Sarandos teased that the next season will not only reveal what is going on “beyond the Upside Down” (where “Upside Down” refers to the netherworld that takes place in an alternate dimension similar to the dimension the characters occupy), but may also reveal events taking place outside of Hawkins, as you can see in this teaser trailer below.